Mannvender/granthalaya-prabandha/README.md

 ## Running project for development

-Copy .env file and rename it to .evn.development.
+Copy .env file and rename it to .evn.development
 ```sh
 yarn start
 ```